confidential & free consultation

 Intentional infliction of emotional distress is centered on extreme or outrageous conduct that is intentionally or recklessly perpetrated.
 Most courts demand evidence of four factual details for an emotional distress lawsuit to succeed:

-There are no precise policies on what extreme and outrageous conduct are, but it can include sexual harassment or other types of workplace discrimination that are particularly harmful.
+There are no precise policies on what extreme and outrageous conduct is, but it can include sexual harassment or other types of workplace discrimination that are particularly harmful.
 Nevertheless, it must be more than “mere insults, indignities, threats, or annoyances.”
 It is in your best interest to hire an attorney to resolve whether the conduct you experienced was extreme and outrageous.

 Humiliation, shock, and shame qualify as emotional distress.
 Intentional infliction of emotional distress occurs when the events would cause a reasonable individual to be incapable of dealing with the mental distress.